1 Bg 9-1972: The Most Confidential Knowledge

 > but actually all of them are meant for satisfying the

 > Supreme Lord.
 Yajna means Visnu.
-In the Third Chapter of
+In the Second Chapter of

 > Bhagavad-gita it is clearly stated that one should only